PAST, PRESENT, AND FUTURE OF LATINA STYLE 50

-America’s diversity initiatives and commitment to advancing the careers of professional Hispanic women, the report has become the most prestigious analysis of corporate America’s efforts for promoting diversity and providing career advancement opportunities for Hispanic women.
-Acknowledging the need to shed light on the issue, Anna Maria Arias, Founder of LATINA Style Magazine, began her quest to explore deeper into the business world and bring forth powerful and useful information on the increasing importance of recruiting professional Latinas.
-With the assistance of the U.S. Department of Labor, the U.S. Equal Employment Opportunity Commission, and national Hispanic organizations, a comprehensive survey was created and sent to the Fortune 1000 companies.
-The reports highlight each company’s leadership programs, employee benefits and Latina representation in senior positions.
-Over 800 companies are evaluated.
-The 23rd consecutive LATINA Style 50 Report was published in August of 2020.
+The LATINA Style 50 report has become the most prestigious analysis of corporate America’s efforts to promote diversity and provide career advancement opportunities for Hispanic women, focusing on America’s diversity initiatives and commitment to advancing the careers of professional Hispanic women.
+Recognizing the need to shed light on the issue, Anna Maria Arias, Founder of LATINA Style Magazine, embarked on a journey to delve deeper into the business world and bring forth powerful and useful information on the growing importance of hiring professional Latinas.
+A comprehensive survey was developed and distributed to Fortune 1000 companies with the assistance of the US Department of Labor, the US Equal Employment Opportunity Commission, and national Hispanic organizations.
+The reports highlight each company’s leadership programs, employee benefits, and other initiatives.

 To highlight, promote and bring recognition to the professional Latinas in corporate America and to provide a valuable reference tool for Latinas.